bu-bioinfo/bf510/index.md

    What examples are you choosing to use?
 Metaphors?
 Images?
 Audio or video excerpts?

 **Tasks:**

-   Project Proposal - 1 page summary of project topic (Blackboard) Project Presentation to the class - short (10min) presentation to the class about your topic and takeaways (informal; last week of class)
+   Project Proposal: 1 page summary of project topic (see Blackboard for submission dropbox and full guidelines)

+   Project Presentation to the class: short (10min) presentation to the class about your topic and takeaways (informal; last week of class)

-   Peer review - Google form feedback to your peers regarding the in-class presentations (in class; bring a device to fill in google form in real time)
+   Peer review: Google form feedback to your peers regarding the in-class presentations (in class; bring a device to fill in google form in real time)

-   Final Project Submission - Submit your final project (Blackboard)
+   Final Project Submission: Submit your final project (Blackboard)

 **Potential Formats**